 I’ve known Momo from Momo Tea for many years.
 I originally met her at the Toronto Tea Festival.
-Momo is extremely sweet, has sunny disposition, and is very passionate about Japanese teas.
+Momo is extremely sweet, has a sunny disposition, and is very passionate about Japanese teas.
 Therefore, I knew she would be the perfect person to talk to.
 It also gave me an excuse to buy some new 2021 matcha!

-This post will primarily focus on the basics of matcha in an interview style format.
-I feel conversational posts are accessible and readers can jump to questions that they most interested in!
+This post will primarily focus on the basics of matcha in an interview-style format.
+I feel conversational posts are accessible and readers can jump to questions that they are most interested in!
 In my previous post with Momo, we discussed what made Japanese teas unique and one tea she pointed out was matcha.
 It has been some time since I went in-depth about this green tea powder, so I thought a refresher would be nice!

 What is matcha?

 Momo: Matcha is grounded green tea powder.
 The leaves used to make matcha need to be shaded grown for a certain period.
 That shaded grown green tea called “tencha.”
 Tencha is simply dried and steamed leaves without a rolling process, then the veins are removed.
 Only tencha is able to become Matcha.
 Sencha powder is green tea powder, not Matcha.

 Momo: The first grade is tea ceremony grade.
 There is a variety of styles under the tea ceremony grade but simply, you can divide it into two types which is koicha and usucha style.
 Both are whisked during the tea ceremony.
 You can make usucha with koicha grade but you can’t make koicha from usucha grade.
 Koicha is like tea cappuccino, you use more matcha and less water.